chrisyoung/hecks_domain/README.md

 ### High Priority
 1. Clean up event handlers to make more sense
-1. Create a facilitator app
-1. What does a data port look like?
-1. Application Port
 1. Hecks Domain Version in Domainfile
-1. Domainfile instead of Hecksfile
-1. Rails Demo
 1. Create automated build for examples
-1. Add Readme to all the projects

 ### Backlog
 1. Add default invariant module and default factory